Natural Resources

 Hydrological functions

-Water is not a principal factor limiting herbage production on this site.
-The site is dominated by soils in hydrologic groups C and D, with localized areas in groups A and B. Infiltration varies from slow to moderate, and runoff potential varies from negligible to medium depending on soil hydrologic group and ground cover.
+The site is dominated by soils in hydrologic groups B and C. Infiltration varies from medium to rapid; runoff potential varies from negligible too low for this site depending on soil hydrologic group, surface texture, slope and ground cover.
 In many cases, areas with greater than 75% ground cover have the greatest potential for high infiltration and lower runoff.
-An exception would be where short grasses form a dense sod and dominate the site.
+An exception would be where shortgrasses form a dense sod and dominate the site.
 Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and higher runoff (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).

 Recreational uses